YosefLab/popV/README.md

 integrated latent spaces if `popv.settings.compute_embedding == True` and computes certainties for every used classifier if `popv.settings.return_probabilities == True`.

+# Resources

+- Tutorials, API reference, and installation guides are available in the [documentation].

 ## Installation

 We suggest using a package manager like `conda` or `mamba` to install the